What did you do before creating your distillery and Green Room Gin?

 What have been the biggest achievements so far?

-One of our proudest moments was partnering with Backup, the technical entertainment charity - they support people who work behind-the-scenes and have fallen on hard times, and now more than ever, it’s never been more prevalent!
+One of our proudest moments though was partnering with Backup, the technical entertainment charity - they support people who work behind-the-scenes and have fallen on hard times, and now more than ever, it’s never been more prevalent!
 We donate £1 from every bottle of gin, vodka and sloe gin sold.

 How would you describe your gin/s in 3 words?